brekc/Projects-Portfolio/README.md

 - Created timelapse series of the Bogachiel River and active Undi Rd landslide with the Google Earth Engine Python API
 - Designed digital field maps with ArcGIS for data collection in Avenza Maps
-- Collaborated with cohort members and advisors in other geoscience focused projects
+- Collaborated with cohort members and advisors in other geoscience-focused projects

 ## Seismic Station Mapping